Subscribe to our Newsletter

 Non-assessable, non-exempt income

-This type of income works in much the same way as tax exempt income, with a difference that means the income will not affect your tax losses.
-However, it can still be taken into account for calculating your liability for Medicare levy surcharge, and adjustable taxable income of your dependants.
+This type of income works in much the same way as tax-exempt income, with a difference that means the income will not affect your tax losses.
+However, it can still be taken into account for calculating your liability for Medicare levy surcharge, and adjustable taxable income of your dependents.

 This type of income includes:

 - The tax-free component of an employment termination payment (ETP).

 - Genuine redundancy payments and early retirement scheme payments are shown as ‘Lump sum D’ amount on your payment summary.

 In general, you will find that you will not have to declare:

 - Rewards or small gifts such as cash birthday presents.*

 - Prizes you won in ordinary lotteries, such as lotto draws and raffles.